urlstechie/urlchecker-action/README.md

         # A comma-separated list of file types to cover in the URL checks
         file_types: .md,.py,.rst

-        # Choose whether to include file with no URLs in the prints.
+        # Whether to include files without URLs in the action output
         print_all: false

         # The timeout seconds to provide to requests, defaults to 5 seconds